ancfoster/Flags-and-Countries/README.md

 #### Game Design
 ##### Game elements
 -	200 countries/territories in the game list
--	To win a user must answer 50 questions correctly
+-	To win a user must answer 70 questions correctly
 -	If they answer a question incorrectly, they lose and must start over.
--	There are 10 questions in each level and 5 levels
+-	There are 7 questions in each level and 10 levels
 -	There are two question formats and these alternate
+	- What is the flag of [country name]?
+(User then picks one of 3 flag pictures)
+	- This is the flag of . . .
+(User then picks a country name from a list of three countries)
 -	The levels get progressively harder.
 -	Maximum score of 50 with 1 point per correct answer
 - 	The game is multiple-choice with 3 options per round.